acend/cilium-basics-training/content/en/docs/06/_index.md

 With `hubble observe` you can now check the packet being dropped as well as the reason why (Policy denied).

 {{% alert title="Note" color="primary" %}}
-Our earlier `cilium hubble port-forward` should still be running (can be checked by running jobs or `ps aux | grep "cilium hubble port-forward"`).
+Our earlier port-forward should still be running (can be checked by running jobs or `ps aux | grep "port-forward svc/hubble-relay"`).
 If it does not, Hubble status will fail and we have to run it again:

 ```bash
 kubectl -n kube-system port-forward svc/hubble-relay 4245:80 &